 DRCOG - Diploma from the Royal College of Obstetrics and Gynaecologists

 James spends his spare time perfecting his cooking skills, practising martial arts and winter sports.

 MB BCh (2009) University of Wales

 Dr Glenn enjoys running, walking his dog, and is also the team Doctor for Aberavon RFC.

 Dr Catherine Wray is a salaried general practitioner, and joined the practice in 2012.
 When Cat is not working, she enjoys an active lifestyle, and is a keen skier, cyclist, runner and tennis player.

-Our Nurse Practitioners can help you with general illness and referrals.
-They can diagnose and prescribe appropriate medication for:
+Susan can help you with general illness and referrals.
+She can diagnose and prescribe appropriate medication for:

 Minor Illness - That may develop within 24 - 48 hours